-- The Airport Creek Bridge would be reconstructed to be 36 feet wide. - Seley Road would be constructed as a 36-foot-wide, gravel surface road from Lewis Reef Road to approximately the end of the Airport Reserve.
+- The Airport Creek Bridge would be replaced with a new bridge constructed to be 36 feet wide. - Seley Road would be constructed as a 36-foot-wide, gravel surface road from Lewis Reef Road to approximately the end of the Airport Reserve.

 Cost.
-The cost to construct this alternative is estimated to be \$62 million.
-The estimated 75-year lifecycle cost of this alternative is approximately \$301 million, and its estimated average annual O&M cost is approximately \$5.9 million.45
+The cost to construct this alternative is estimated to be \$9162 million.
+The estimated 75-year lifecycle cost of this alternative is approximately \$301-294 million, and its estimated average annual O&M cost is approximately \$5.9 million.27

-The total life cost of this alternative, which includes the cost to build and operate the new ferry facilities as well as continued operation of the existing airport ferry, would be approximately \$1,207 million.
-Over the life of the project, the total revenue would be approximately \$451 million, which would reduce the total life cost to approximately \$756 million.46
+The total life cost of this alternative, which includes the cost to build and operate the new ferry facilities as well as continued operation of the existing airport ferry, would be approximately \$1,872207 million.
+Over the life of the project, the total revenue would be approximately \$506451 million, which would reduce the total life cost to approximately \$756 1,633 million.
+Representation (See Appendix F for detailed cost information.)

-2.1.3.4 Alternative G4v: Lower Cost Variant of Alternative G4
+2.1.3.4 Alternative G4v (Preferred Alternative): Lower Cost Variant of Alternative G4

 Alternative G4v was added as a lower cost alternative to Alternative G4 to address immediate needs for improved shoreside facilities for airport travelers and heavy freight movement.
-With Alternative G4v, however, additional ferry service and terminals adjacent to the existing ferry service and terminals would be provided only when increased demand warrants additional service.
-Based on traffic projections, however, this would not occur within the 75-year lifecycle.47 Therefore, for purposes of this Draft SEIS, Alternative G4v does not include the addition of ferry terminals or ferries.
-Like the other ferry alternatives, Alternative G4v includes the passenger waiting facility, shuttle vans, new heavy freight dock, reconstructed airport ferry transfer bridges, upgraded sidewalks and ramps, continued toll collection, and replacement of the ferry layup dock.
+With Alternative G4v7 would include the continued operation of the existing airport ferry for vehicles and passengers with no additional ferry vessels providing service across Tongass Narrows and no new ferry berthshowever, additional ferry service and terminals adjacent to the existing ferry service and terminals would be provided only when increased demand warrants additional service.

+Like the other ferry alternatives, Alternative G4v includes the passenger waiting facility, shuttle vans, new heavy freight dockmooring facility, reconstructed airport ferry transfer bridges, upgraded sidewalks and ramps, continued toll collection, and replacement of the ferry layup dock.
 Improved access would only relate to the benefits provided by shoreside amenities.
-There would be no reduction in travel time.